Bigger-Debbie/landing-page/README.md

-# landing-page
+#landing-page
 Practice landing page.

-This is a practive project.
-Goal is to create a landing page based off of the image of a sample landing page that was provided.
+This is a practice project.
+The goal is to create a landing page based off of the image of a sample landing page that was provided.

     - Bigger Deb